SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 ![Trend graph of 'Cable Modems Out of Service' without alarming configured](images/CMOOS_Trend_Graph_No_Alarming.png)

-As you can see, the data tends to follow a wave pattern with a low number of cable modems out of service during a day, and a high number at night.
+As you can see, the data tends to follow a wave pattern with a low number of cable modems out of service during the day, and a high number at night.
 This is caused by a significant number of people turning off their cable modem at night, making the CMTS unable to connect to it.
-Moreover, in the last 2 days, you can see four periods where more modems were out of service than
+Moreover, in the last two days, you can see four periods where more modems were out of service than
 expected: the data suddenly jumps up with around 70 units before dropping again a few hours later.
-Unfortunately, DataMiner only detects the first and the 3rd period as anomalous, as seen by the dark grey blocks in the trend graph.
+Unfortunately, DataMiner only detects the first and the third period as anomalous, as seen by the dark grey blocks in the trend graph.
 This is because DataMiner assumes too quickly that the observed behavior is not anomalous since it has seen it before.